-One of Portugal's most picturesque traditions is the seven skirts of Nazaré.
-The Nazarene woman is known for wearing seven skirts, a gesture that, despite raising many theories, no one knows for sure how it came about.
-The truth is that the number seven has great mystical, spiritual and biblical significance: there are seven virtues, seven mortal sins, seven days of the week and even seven colors of the rainbow.
+One of the most picturesque traditions of Portugal is the seven skirts of Nazaré.
+The Nazarene woman is known for wearing seven skirts—a custom that, despite sparking many theories, remains a mystery as to its origins.
+What is clear, however, is that the number seven holds profound mystical, spiritual, and biblical significance: there are seven virtues, seven deadly sins, seven days of the week, and even seven colors in the rainbow.

 However, as with everything in Nazaré, the explanation for the seven skirts seems to be connected to the sea.
-After all, the town and the ocean are almost one and the same and the identity of one is intrinsically linked to the other.
-The most obvious explanation, then, has to do with the cold that was felt by the water when the women of Nazaré were on the beach, either to work or to say goodbye to their husbands who were off to work.
-To protect themselves from the cold north wind, the women wore several skirts (there could be as many as seven), which they used to cover their arms and even their heads.
+After all, the town and the ocean are almost one and the same, with their identities deeply intertwined.
+The most straightforward explanation is related to the cold felt by the water’s edge, where Nazarene women often found themselves, whether working or bidding farewell to their husbands heading out to fish.
+To protect themselves from the chilly northern wind, these women would layer multiple skirts (sometimes even more than seven) and use them to cover their arms or even their heads for extra warmth.

 But the best explanation has to do with the seven waves.
 Nazarene tradition has it that when fishing boats wait in the shallows for the sea to run aground, it happens every seven waves.
 So the women counted them by their skirts, which they folded slightly until the last wave, so as not to get the count wrong.
 The tradition remained, and today the Nazarene costume is one of the symbols of a very particular Portugal.
 Few people know about it, making Nazaré and its traditions one of the best kept secrets in the whole of Europe.